Expensify/Bedrock/docs/cli.md

 	- Put each Bedrock node on a different server.

 	- Assign each node a different priority (greater than 0).
 The highest priority node will be the 'leader', which will coordinate distributed transactions.

+## HC-Tree experimental mode

+With `-hctreeExperimentalMode`, HC-Tree nodes write leader and follower commits to `hct_journal` and do not create legacy journal tables.
+Existing legacy tables remain readable for synchronization.
+This is a one-way transition: once `hct_journal` exists, starting without the flag aborts with "cannot downgrade from hct_journal, restore from backup".
+To run without the flag again, restore a backup that has no `hct_journal`.

+On first initialization, the newest legacy commit is moved atomically into `hct_journal`, preserving older legacy history.
+With no legacy history, HC-Tree starts at its initial CID 1.
+Legacy-only databases also create a blank entry at ID 1, so new databases in either mode start normal commits at ID 2.
+Subsequent startups reuse the journal without rebasing it.

+Blank and no-op transactions update `bedrock_hct_journal_anchor` so SQLite records their journal entries.
+This table is created atomically with the initial legacy-entry transfer; an interrupted initialization that leaves it missing is rejected on startup.

+Before becoming leader, the node requires a contiguous HC-Tree journal and, if legacy entries remain, the newest legacy ID must be exactly one less than the oldest HC-Tree CID.
+An unsupported boundary aborts the node.
+The background deleter preserves that boundary until legacy history is fully drained, then trims HC-Tree history in CID order.
+Promotion itself does not prune journal entries.